Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 ![deskhome](static/img/desktop.PNG)

 #### Mobile
-Homepage works as intended on the mobile. he User lands on the page and everything displays correctly and the carousel of utensils rotates around as expected.
+Homepage works as intended on the mobile.
+The User lands on the page and everything displays correctly and the carousel of utensils rotates around as expected.

 ![deskmobile](static/img/homemobile.PNG)